 Hello Community!

-Community Lay Director
+Northern Lights Community Lay Director

 Remember your first 4th day and your desire to share the Emmaus experience with others?
 This is your chance to again share the Love of God with others.
 Simply ask our Heavenly Father to lay a person’s name on your heart to ask – then take action!